jearndt/NeuroNetV1/README.md

+# Dataset Creation

-# Convert Images to Poissonian Spikes
+## Convert Images to Poissonian Spikes

 Convert your image data to a Poisson spike source to be able to use with Spiking Neural Networks.
 ## Technique